Delivering prevention in an ageing world

 Can you help?

-We are seeking input from stakeholders across the world, including key experts, opinion formers and decision makers to discuss the emerging findings from our work and to develop recommendations.
+We want to work with stakeholders across the world, including key experts, opinion formers and decision makers to push forward our recommendations and create an agenda for change.